IsarNejad/IsarNejad.github.io/_pages/research.md

 ## AI for Social Good
   - [**Detecting and Countering Abusive Language on Social Media:**](#Det-Count-Stereo) This project focuses on detecting abusive language on social media and countering it using NLP models.
   - [**Social Media Analysis for Early Detection of Suicide Ideation:**](#suicide) This project is in collaboration with the University of Ottawa and focuses on developing tools for the early detection of suicidal notes on social media.
-  - [**Multimodal Social Media Analysis for Disaster Response:**](#MultiModal-Disaster) This project is funded by New Beginning Initiative Program and is in collaboration with Carleton University.
+  - [**Multimodal Social Media Analysis for Disaster Response:**](#MultiModal-Disaster) This project is funded by the New Beginning Initiative Program and is in collaboration with Carleton University.
-  - [**Innovative Solutions to Improve the Immigration System in Canada:**](#Immigration) This project is in collaboration with MILA institute and focuses on using AI to make the immigration settlement in Canada more efficient.
+  - [**Innovative Solutions to Improve Immigration Settlement in Canada:**](#Immigration) This project is in collaboration with the MILA institute and focuses on using AI to make immigration settlement in Canada more efficient.

 {: .amaranth-deep-purple}
 ## Ethics in AI:
-  - [**Explainability:**](#explain) In this project, we use concept-based explanations and other explainability techniques to analyze a model and understand its flaws in terms of safety, generalizability, fairness and robustness.
+  - [**Explainability:**](#explain) In this project, we use concept-based explanations and other explainability techniques to analyze a model and understand its flaws regarding safety, generalizability, fairness and robustness.
   - [**Behavioral Analysis of Generative Models:**](#Bias) In this project, we analyze the model's output to uncover biases learned by text classifiers and generative models.
   - [**Ethical Challenges in Abuisve Language Detection:**](#JAIR) In this project, we bring ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
   - [**Privacy:**](#privacy ) In this project, we use NLP techniques to de-identify text.